kkokolus/graphs/README.md

-Error handling is not fully implemented
+Exeption handling is not fully implemented